[Date of latest publication cited: November 18, 2020]

 Disinfecting surfaces reduced coronaviruses in the air.
 In Wuhan hospitals, scientists and medical staff found SARS-CoV-2 RNA in the air.
 Then they cleaned the surfaces, wore more personal protective equipment (PPE), and separated severe patients from moderately symptomatic patients in different wards or buildings.
 Then they sampled the air again, and found less airborne SARS-CoV-2 RNA, which shows that these actions might prevent aerosol transmission (Liu Y, Ning, et al.).

 Disinfecting surfaces probably also reduced infections in households.
-A retrospective study found that households that had one infected person, and disinfected the home, transmitted to fewer other people in the household (Wang Y, Tian, et al.)
+A retrospective study found that households that had one infected person, and disinfected the home, transmitted to fewer other people in the household than households that id not disinfect (Wang Y, Tian, et al.)

-No reports were found of SARS-CoV-2 transmitted via food by itself.
+No reports were found of SARS-CoV-2 transmitted by eating food (Desai, Aronoff “Food Safety and COVID-19”; International Commission on Microbiological Specifications for Foods; Whitworth) .
 Viral RNA was found in people’s gastrointestinal systems, showing potential of oral-fecal transmission (Gu et al.; Wong et al.; Yeo et al.).
+Inspectors found SARS-CoV-2 on one batch of chicken meat, but not on people who transported it (Wu, “You probably won’t catch coronavirus from frozen food”).
 If SARS-CoV-2 is on food surfaces, and one touched it, it could be transmitted as on any fomite surface (Food and Drug Administration).
 Some physicians asked the US Department of Agriculture to warn consumers about potential transmission via food (Physicians’ Committee).